AdamBoley/Exam-Scores-Analysis/README.md

 The project is deployed here:
 https://student-exam-scores-analysis.herokuapp.com/

+When conducting deployments on Heroku, I noticed the following warning message:
+`Warning: Your slug size (418 MB) exceeds our soft limit (300 MB) which may affect boot time.`

+I am currently unsure if this has any particular complications or consequences.
+Some quick testing with loading and reloading the Streamlit dashboard shows that the app loads quickly.

 ## Wireframes

 Below are the wireframes I constructed early on in development for how I initially conceived the dashboard to look.
 The final design ended up being considerably different.
 Firstly, there are 2 additional pages, a result of deciding to split the data analysis page into 3 separate pages, in the same vein as the data analysis notebooks.
 Secondly, the model interface page looks different, a result of a closer inspection of the Churnometer project's code for making predictions.